React Native vs. Native App Development—Pros and Cons for Business

 What is React Native?
 React Native is a framework created by Facebook to enable a smooth and easy cross-platform mobile development.
 It basically means that you don’t have to create an iOS and Android app separately.
 All you need is one codebase to develop beautiful apps for both platforms, without compromising on the UX and UI experience.

 Today, the biggest companies in the world recognize more and more the React Native’s potential for business.
 What are those benefits?
 Is React Native the right solution for you?
 Is it better than the native development?
-We sat down with our Head of Client Services Szymon Nieradka to answer these and more React Native related questions.
+We sat down with our Head of Client Services Szymon Nieradka to answer these and more React Native iOS and Android related questions.

 How is React Native different from the native mobile app development and why is it becoming more and more popular?